WE ARE COMMITTED TO MAKING HOMEBIRTH CARE ACCESSIBLE & AFFORDABLE TO AS MANY PEOPLE AS POSSIBLE.

 • If we are not in-network with your insurance, we may still be able to bill on your behalf to attempt to get out-of-network benefit coverage for your care.
 Again, all plans are different and some plans have out-of-network benefits and some do not.

-• In either case, we cannot guarantee a level of coverage, payment, or reimbursement from your particular insurance plan and the client is ultimately responsible for their full global fee.
+• In either case, sadly we cannot guarantee a level of coverage, payment, or reimbursement from your particular insurance plan and the client is ultimately responsible for their full global fee.

 • For the medicaid plans we are in-network with (State Medicaid, Healthy Blue, AmerihealthCaritas, Caroline Complete Health, UHC Community Plan) we can bill your medicaid plan for prenatal and postpartum visits, and a portion of the birth.
 Some plans will pay a portion of the birth and some will not.
 For medicaid patients, the minimum out-of-pocket cost is $4000 depending on where you fall on the sliding scale.